ItsNotJiaching/ec311project/README.md

 # ec311project
+We will be recreating pong using Verilog programming to the FPGA/VGA?.

+## Members
-## Members: Hannah Tandang, Jiaxing Wang, Jianzheng Ruan, Joseph Sorkin
+Hannah Tandang, Jiaxing Wang, Jianzheng Ruan, Joseph Sorkin